 If you’re new in Singapore, new to Chinese New Year and new to all the seemingly strange customs that go with it, you're going to need our guide to tossing your lo hei like a local…

 First off, you may even be wondering what lo hei (also known as yusheng) actually is.
 The easy explanation?
 It’s a colourful raw fish salad that is as delish to eat as it is pretty to look at.
 And it’s SUPER popular in Singapore during Chinese New Year.
 Lo hei translates in Cantonese to ‘tossing good fortune’, so you’re expected to throw that salad as high as possible before eating it.
 Each ingredient has a specific meaning and an auspicious saying to go with it – get a local friend to help you with your first toss at your big reunion dinner and, before you know it, you’ll be lo hei-ing like a pro.

 Where did the lo hei tradition come from?

 Also known as yusheng, the lo hei dish began in China, and is served in different ways throughout the regions.
 In South China, Guangxi, for example, salads are picked and mixed from sharing plates.
-The way we do it here in Singapore remains a bit of a mystery – it’s a hotly debated topic with popular theories as to its origin.
+The way we do it here in Singapore remains a bit of a mystery – it’s a hotly debated topic with popular theories about its origin.
 But, wherever it came from, this well-loved tradition is something you need to know about when living in this part of the world.
 Especially if you happen to be delegated the ‘lo-hei’ instigator at a CNY reunion dinner!

 How do I lo hei like a pro?